Tuberculosis is spread mainly when people breathe air contaminated by a person who has active disease.

 Tuberculosis bacteria can easily develop resistance to antibiotics, particularly when people do not take the drugs regularly or for as long as they are supposed to.

 Bacteria that resist treatment with antibiotics are causing more and more cases of tuberculosis (called drug-resistant tuberculosis).
-In 2016, an estimated 600,000 people developed tuberculosis that was resistant to rifampin (rifampicin).
-About 490,000 of these cases were also resistant to isoniazid and sometimes other drugs.

 Drug resistance is a serious concern because drug-resistant tuberculosis must be treated for a very long time.
 People typically must take four or five drugs for 18 to 24 months.
 Drugs used to treat drug-resistant tuberculosis are often less effective, more toxic, and more expensive.